 This web page test checks whether or not all interactions between the app server and the web server run smoothly.
 Not only the communication process needs to be tested, but the displaying of error messages as well.
 Also, this test is used to determine whether the interruptions by the server and/or by the user are handled properly.

 Step 4: Compatibility Testing

 In the era of portable devices and all kinds of screens, compatibility testing is important to ensure that your web app displays as it should on all device types.

 The developers need to run the browser compatibility test to check if the app is displayed correctly in different browsers.
 Another test to run is the mobile browser compatibility which, as the name suggests, is supposed to confirm that the app displays correctly across mobile browsers.

 Different operating systems display certain app elements differently.
 This is why it is important to run the compatibility tests with as many operating systems as possible, especially the most popular ones such as Windows, Mac, Linux, as well as with different popular browsers such as Chrome, Internet Explorer, Safari, Firefox etc.

 Once you know your app is functional and responsive, you need to check its performance under a heavy load.
 Performance testing includes testing under different internet speeds as well as under normal and peak loads.

-Stress testing is also useful to determine the breaking point of the app; it involves putting the app under increasing amounts of stress until it stops functioning.
+Stress testing is useful to determine the breaking point of the app; it involves putting the app under increasing amounts of stress until it stops functioning.
 After all, you need to discover your app’s breaking point before the users do.